tencentyun/intlcloud-documents/yehe_doc/计算/云服务器/操作指南/使用限制总览_intl_en.md

 - Each user can configure a maximum of 50 security groups for each project in a region.
 - A maximum of 100 inbound or outbound rules can be configured for a security group.
 - One CVM can be associated with multiple security groups, and a security group can be associated with multiple CVM instances.
-- Security groups associated with CVMs on the **classic network** **cannot filter** packets from or to TencentDB and the elastic cache (Redis or Memcached).
+- Security groups associated with CVMs on the **classic network** cannot filter packets from or to TencentDB (MySQL, MariaDB, SQL Server, or PostgreSQL) and NoSQL (Redis or Memcached) databases.
 Instead, you can use iptables to filter traffic for such instances.
 - The quotas are as shown below:
 <table>
 <tr><th>Item</th><th>Limit</th></tr>